Product Journey Mapping

 Aug 2024 - Nov 2024

-401(Play) is a travel and savings employer benefit that helps employees take time off and save for trips.
-Employees can allocate funds from their paycheck to go to a 401(Play) debit card, save and plan for trips, and access exclusive flight, hotel, and activity deals all via the 401(Play) app.
+401(Play) is a travel and savings employer benefit app that helps employees take time off and save for trips.
+Employees can allocate funds from their paycheck to go to a 401(Play) debit card, save and plan for trips, and access exclusive flight, hotel, and deals all via the app.

 Low user engagement, with less than 5% of employees enrolling into the 401(Play) benefit.
 This was hindering adoption and revenue growth.
 We were tasked with increasing employee enrollment and app adoption.

-We reduced user friction in enrollment and redesigned employee app into a mobile iOS / Android app.
+We reduced friction in enrollment and increase benefit accessibility with a mobile iOS / Android app.
 On initial launch we saw an avg. employee enrollment rate increase by 4.4x from 5% to 22% (with ~89% of enrolled users also signing up for the travel debit card).

-First objective, streamline the enrollment process by reducing the overall task completion time and increasing employee enrollment rates.
-Second, improve the employee facing application to increase adoption and engagement.
+First, reimagine and streamline the enrollment to increase employee enrollment rates.
+Second, improve the employee facing app to grow adoption and engagement.

 In our analysis of successful travel planning apps like Expedia, TripAdvisor, and TripIt, we identified a clear trend: a mobile-first experience.